 How much of a roofing website’s success depends on its visual appeal?
-Quite a bit according to research conducted by Adobe.
+Quite a bit, according to research conducted by Adobe.
 38% of users will leave a website they find unattractive, according to Adobe’s State of Content Report.
 That’s more than ⅓ of consumers and prospective customers that won’t even provide a substandard designed website with a second look.
-To determine if a website possesses exemplary appeal, one must first define what constitutes visual content in regards to a roofing company website.
+To determine if a website possesses exemplary appeal, one must first define what constitutes visual content regarding a roofing company website.

 What is Visual Content?

-Visual content is any element that is visible to the user’s eye.
+Visual content is an element that is visible to the user’s eye.
 It can refer to one or more of the following components:

 - White Space

 As one might imagine, visual content encompasses several disciplines within the sphere of web design.
 After all, there is graphic design, user interface, and several other aspects of a roofing company website.
-How users perceive a website, and subsequently how well and on what level it appeals to them, can make or break a website’s impact and value.
+How users perceive a website and how well and on what level it appeals to them can make or break a website’s impact and value.
 Roofing Webmasters provides website design services to contractors throughout the United States.
-Our services cover the full range of design elements, from graphic design, to website presentation.
-Call (800) 353-5758 to improve your roofing website’s visual appeal.
+Our services cover the full range of design elements, from graphic design to website presentation.

 What Do The Best Looking Roofing Websites Have in Common?

-Since appeal is subjective on some level, the user’s perception will influence what designers lean towards when crafting a website layout.
-Innovation is widely lauded in most design communities, but it comes with a caveat in the world of website production.
-Since users have grown accustomed to certain elements, throwing too much at them, too quickly, could disturb their interpretation of your website.
-If innovation is to be exercised, it should start subtly, and gradually work its way to more pronounced introductions.
-Here’s what we do know about what users perceive to be the best looking roofing websites in 2018:
+Since the appeal is subjective on some level, the user’s perception will influence what designers lean towards when crafting a website layout.
+Innovation is widely lauded in most design communities, but it comes with a caveat in website production.
+Since users have grown accustomed to certain elements, throwing too much at them too quickly could disturb their interpretation of your website.
+Therefore, if innovation is to be exercised, it should start subtly and gradually work its way to more pronounced introductions.
+Here’s what we do know about what users perceive to be the best-looking roofing websites in 2021:

 They Evoke Trust

 Once users have visited a website, they often form an opinion based on reasons that are not immediately tangible.
 When a website “feels” good, its design is evoking trust in some manner.
-Conversely, when a website “feels” spammy or just plain bad, it is normally reflected in design elements — -graphic or otherwise.
+Conversely, when a website “feels” spammy or just plain wrong, it is typically reflected in design elements — -graphic or otherwise.
 The most appealing websites are clean and regulated from a design standpoint.
-There’s not too many outlandish elements, if any at all, but enough zest to hold attention.
+There are not too many outlandish elements if any at all, but enough zest to hold attention.
 Trustworthy design elements include:

 - Mobile Presentation: How the website appears on a mobile device

-- Navigation Menus: Plainly visible menus that lead to other pages
+- Navigation-Menus: Visible menus that lead to other pages

 - Viewport Resolution: Dimensions that fit within the corresponding screen size